 A mega footer can also be a great place to incorporate important keywords to improve your Google search engine result page (SERP) rankings.
-Take inspiration from GrubHub’s footer.
+Take inspiration from GrubHub’s mega footer.
 If you’re trying to rank for a number of specific locations, including them in your footer will help your local SEO without you having to list them in your main menu.

 Common UX wisdom dictates that you shouldn’t repeat content.
 However, navigation is one of the few exceptions to this rule.
 If one or more of your pages naturally fits into two categories, you should list it in both.

 REI’s menu illustrates why.
-Someone who’s interested in buying a backpack might look under “Travel” or she might look under “Camping” — whichever she clicks, you want her to find the backpack page.
+Someone who is interested in buying a backpack might look under “Travel,” or she might look under “Camping” — whichever she clicks, you want her to find the backpack page.